Research | PEI Well-being Project

 Background:

-The Institute of Island Studies at the University of Prince Edward Island is embarking on a four-year project to better understand and assess the well-being and quality of life of Prince Edward Islanders.
+In fall 2021, the Institute of Island Studies at the University of Prince Edward Island embarked on a four-year project to better understand and assess the well-being and quality of life of Prince Edward Islanders.

-An online survey will be one of the first initiatives of the project and everyone on PEI is encouraged to participate.
-Beginning in late September 2021 and continuing for several weeks (until November 2021), the Institute of Island Studies will be asking Islanders who are 18 years or older to complete an online survey that explores personal well-being and offers the opportunity to share thoughts on how island communities could be better places to live, work and play.
+An online survey launched in September 2021 was one of the first initiatives.
+In it we asked Islanders aged 18 years and older to complete answer questions that explored personal well-being while offering the opportunity to share thoughts on how island communities could be better places to live, work and play.

 Societal progress is often assessed using relatively narrow economic indicators, including the Gross Domestic/Provincial Product.
 Over the past decade, complementary indicators have emerged in several jurisdictions that help broaden our understanding and assessment of societal well-being.
 The Institute of Island Studies well-being project aims to gather input from Islanders to identify these complementary components of well-being that are important to them, and which inspire civic engagement and community vitality.